A doubly robust learner for regression and inference with right-censored outcomes: Acknowledgments

-This research has partly been funded by the Innovation Fund Denmark (IFD) under File No.\ 1044-00144B.
 Significant parts of the research were conducted during a visit to the Department of Mathematical Statistics at Stockholm University.
 The author gratefully acknowledges the hospitality of Filip Lindskog and Mathias Lindholm and thanks them for many fruitful discussions.
-The author also thanks their supervisor Christian Furrer for general feedback and Niels Richard Hansen for helpful discussions on the smoothing effect of averaging estimators.
+The author also thanks their PhD supervisor Christian Furrer for general feedback and Niels Richard Hansen for helpful discussions.
+Finally, the author thanks the two anonymous reviewers for their careful reading and constructive comments, which significantly improved the quality of the paper.